 When is a pattern interrupt useful?

-- Warm calling: Ideally, your initial contact with a prospect isn't completely cold.
+Ideally, your initial contact with a prospect isn't completely cold.
 You want to warm them up so that when you hop on the phone, they've heard your name before.
-That way, a pattern interrupt like “Hey, John.
-It's Jane Doe, name ring a bell?” will be more effective because they may recognize you.
+That way, a pattern interrupts like “Hey, John.
+It's Jane Doe — name ring a bell?” will be more effective because they may recognize you.

-A pattern interrupt in your subject line can catch a prospect's eye and get them to click, which already puts you ahead— and makes them more receptive to your main message.
+A pattern interrupt in your subject line can catch a prospect's eye and get them to click.
+This already puts you ahead of the pack — and makes them more receptive to your message.

-When a discussion isn't going the way you planned, you can use a pattern interrupt to redirect the course.
-As you look through the pattern interrupt examples below and consider which are appropriate to use in-person, keep in mind that 60% of buyers want to talk to a sales rep during the consideration stage.
+When a discussion isn't going the way you planned, you can use a pattern interrupt to redirect it and salvage the interaction for the future.
+Most buyers (up to 60%) only really want to talk to a sales rep during the consideration stage.

 Best Pattern Interrupt Techniques

-1. Speak First
+1. Speak first.

 This pattern interrupt technique isn‘t just about being the first to talk.
-It’s about being the first to ask a question that gets the conversation rolling, just like you would with a friend or family member.
-Aim to sound familiar, casual, and excited to talk.
-It sounds like:
+It’s about being the first to ask a question that gets the conversation rolling and can influence the tone of the interaction.

 - Hey Ava, how's your morning going?